Wynadorn/ThreadColor/README.md

 ![image colors](https://cloud.githubusercontent.com/assets/4095127/4436071/f2c3c5fc-4763-11e4-9d18-0b9bb7aa4dd6.png)

 ### Features:
- - The ability to calculate the HEX and PNG values of images.
+ - The ability to calculate the RGB and HEX values of images.
- - Supported file types are: JPG, PNG.
+ - Supported file types are: JPG, PNG and GIF.
  - The ability to set the number of threads to be used.
  - The ability to assign multiple threads on one image.